freeCodeCamp/freeCodeCamp/guide/english/game-development/index.md

 A game developer could be a programmer, a sound designer, an artist, a designer or many other roles available in the industry.

 Game Development can be undertaken by a large Game Development Studio or by a single individual.
-It can be as small or large as you like.
-As long as it lets the player interact with content and is able to manipulate the game's elements, you can call it a 'game'.
+Projects can be as small or large as you like.
+As long as the program lets the player interact with content and is able to manipulate the game's elements, you can call it a 'game'.

 To get involved in the Game Development process, you do not need to write code.
 Artists may create and design assets, while a Developer might focus on programming a health bar.
 A Tester may get involved to see that the game works as expected.